3 Employee Engagement Strategies Connect Remote Global Teams

 Understand how recognition is valued in each culture

 Another way to establish connections among diverse teams is by recognizing individuals in a way that resonates with them.

 Take time to learn if there are any cultural norms or values that should be considered when providing recognition.
 For example, if your organization has teams that are located in countries that value community effort vs. individualism, employees might not feel comfortable being recognized for their individual contributions in front of others.

 During one-on-one conversations with your employees, ask how they like to be recognized within the context of their cultural values so that they can receive recognition that respects their cultural values while also honoring their individual preferences.

 Find ways to celebrate one another through each other’s culture

-There is also opportunity to establish stronger connections by celebrating one another’s service anniversaries, life events and holidays.
+There is also an opportunity to establish stronger connections by celebrating one another’s service anniversaries, life events and holidays.
 Sending a birthday or service anniversary message not only boosts a coworker’s mood, but also reinforces their sense of belonging within the team.

 Another fun way to bring everyone together is by learning about and celebrating significant events and holidays from everyone’s culture.
 Create a shared calendar where employees can update and add cultural events and holidays that they celebrate within their families or community.
 Each month, ahead of an upcoming event, ask employees one-on-one if they would like to share any stories, traditions or family photos, etc., with the rest of the group in a Microsoft Teams or Slack channel or during an upcoming meeting.
-This gives employees time to prepare and share a few fun stories, fun facts and traditions that the rest of the group would enjoy.
+This gives employees time to prepare and share a few fun stories, fun facts, and traditions that the rest of the group would enjoy.

 goals.
 To learn more about how to incorporate culturally-focused recognition within your organization, check out our e-book, Building Stronger Teams with Culturally-focused Recognition.